meta-quest/immersive-web-emulator/README.md

 3. click "Load Temporary Add-on"
 4. open the extension's directory and select any file inside the extension (e.g. manifest.json in the WebXRQuestEmulator folder that you cloned/downloaded).

+### Installing on Edge

+Edge's official guide for loading an unpacked extension can be found [here](https://learn.microsoft.com/en-us/microsoft-edge/extensions-chromium/getting-started/extension-sideloading).
+Here is a quick list of steps copied from their guide:

+1. Open the Extension Management page by navigating to edge://extensions.
+2. Enable Developer Mode by clicking the toggle switch next to Developer mode.
+3. Click the Load unpacked button and select the extension directory (the WebXRQuestEmulator folder that you cloned/downloaded).

 ## Usage

 After successfully installing the emulator